LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 failure-driven loops.
 When all the solutions have been found (and the thread generating them is therefore terminated), re-calling the predicate will generate an exception.
-Note that failing instead of throwing an exception is not an acceptable solution as it could be misinterpreted as a failure of the ``threaded_call/1`` argument.
+Note that failing instead of throwing an exception is not an acceptable solution, as it could be misinterpreted as a failure of the ``threaded_call/1`` argument.

 The example in the previous section with prime numbers could be